 TRANSFERS OUTSIDE OF A SCHOOL SYSTEM (e.g. transfer from a public school in Cobb County to a public school in Cherokee County)

-A school system reviewing a transfer request to its school system from another school system can deny a request for any reason even if there is space and the availability of a special education program at a requested public school.
-Note: It is allowable for a school system to have a policy not to accept students that reside outside of the school system.
+A school system reviewing a transfer request to its school system from another school system can deny a request for any reason, even if there is space and the availability of a special education program at a requested public school.
+Note: It is allowable for a school system to have a policy not to accept students who reside outside of the school system.

-If a transfer request is granted by a school system, the student must be allowed to complete all grades at a school.
+If a school system grants a transfer request, the student must be allowed to complete all grades at a school.
 For example, if a student is granted a transfer request to a middle school that serves grades 6 - 8, the transfer request would apply to the student’s attendance through grade 8.
 The parent would need to file another transfer request if the parent wished to send the student to a different high school.